vinceliuice/Layan-cursors/README.md

 This is an x-cursor theme inspired by layan gtk theme and based on [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors).

+## Windows Version
+you can get the windows port here - [Layan-Cursors-for-windows](https://github.com/RandomPenguin1778/Layan-Cursors-for-windows)

 ## Installation
 To install the cursor theme simply copy the compiled theme to your icons directory.
 For local user installation: